 Working with Village officials and WWTP operators, Delaware designed plant improvements that included a new headworks building, upgrading the 34-year-old aeration tanks into equalization tanks, constructing a new tank for membrane bioreactors (MBR), retrofitting an existing clarifier to become a pre-aeration tank, and constructing a new two-story masonry building to house the new MBR equipment and controls.

 Delaware also assisted the Village with funding procurement, creating an engineering report that helped earn the Village 0% hardship financing and a grant of approximately $4 million through NYSEFC.
-The new state-of-the-art membrane bioreactor plant is on budget and on schedule, ready for inspection in late 2018, and ready to be brought online in early 2019.
+The new state-of-the-art membrane bioreactor plant was completed on budget and as of 2019 was fully operational and fully compliant.

 Delaware Engineering conceptualized, designed, permitted, conducted start-up operations and provided operational support for a custom wastewater treatment plant designed to handle high BOD wastewater resulting from the manufacture of consumer health care products.

 The project presented numerous challenges, as most similar facilities discharge wastewater to large municipal systems, where the high BOD wastewater is diluted with large quantities of domestic sewage prior to treatment.
 In addition, the manufacturing facility is unique and state-of-the-art; thus flow and loading expectations were undefined.
 After extensive research and pilots, a solids separation process using chemical precipitation and a Membrane Bioreactor technology were selected as primary treatment units.

 The project included design of the 12,400 SF facility, HVAC, lighting, electrical distribution, process equipment and control systems.
 Delaware also represented the client in conducting environmental reviews, and obtaining local, state and federal permits, and assisted with community outreach.